-This is in response to your letter dated February 10, 2003, requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that you loss of U.S. permanent resident status did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to letters from your authorized representative dated May 8.
+2003, and October 29, 2003, on your behalf requesting a ruling under section 877(c) of the Internal Revenue Code of 1986 ("Code") that your loss of U.S. permanent resident status did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
 The information submitted for consideration is substantially as set forth below.